 Australia is the leading supplier, supplying a fourth of the world’s wool and the USA is the largest consumer.

-So what was essentially for centuries a small home based craft, has grown into a massive industry.
-The number one source for fibre worldwide is wool, which is even higher than cotton.
+So what was essentially, for centuries, a small home-based craft, has grown into a massive industry.
+The number one source for fiber worldwide is wool, which is even higher than cotton is.

 How Is Wool Made Into Material?